balanced/balanced.github.com/_posts/testing_at_balanced.md

    Python's [requests](http://docs.python-requests.org/en/latest/) library to allow us to run all our servers in the same in-memory context.
-This allows us to set arbitrary breakpoints and to patch/mock different objects at various points throughout the request lifecycle all the way down through our stack to assert that what is actually happening matches our understanding.
+This allows us to set arbitrary breakpoints and to patch/mock different objects at various points throughout the request lifecycle, all the way down through our stack, to assert that what is actually happening matches our understanding.
 Running all servers in-memory also makes it trivially easy to use nosexcover and the Cobertura plugin again, this time to measure coverage of our test suite throughout the entire stack.
 If the Balanced service is well-tested by the acceptance suite, but the fraud system isn't being exercised enough, it's